Frequently Asked Questions (FAQs)

 - Where can we locate a purchase agreement for purchase of water rights?

 - How could I find out if there are water right appropriations available in a particular area?

 1) Q: How is water use distributed in New Mexico?

-A: Water in New Mexico is distributed among a variety of users, as the following pie chart indicates.
+A: Water in New Mexico is distributed among a variety of users.
 About 6 percent goes to livestock, commercial, industrial, mining, and power companies; About 10 percent goes to public supplies and domestic use; About 7 percent is lost to evaporation; and about 77 percent goes to irrigated agriculture.

 2) Q: What causes a drought?